Sefineh1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. echo ' a script that prints a confuesd smiley'
 2. echo ' Displaying the content of the /etc/paswd file'
 3. echo ' Displaying the content of two files'
+4. echo ' displaying the last 10 lines of/etc/passwd'